ibahadiraltun/RankCorrelation/README.md

 # sRank

-sRank is a rank correlation algorithm shared in paper "When Rank Order Isn’t Enough: New Statistical-Significance-Aware Correlation Measures".
+sRank is a rank correlation algorithm presented in paper "When Rank Order Isn’t Enough: New Statistical-Significance-Aware Correlation Measures".

 Please cite the following paper when used the code:\
 Kutlu, Mucahid, Tamer Elsayed, Maram Hasanain, and Matthew Lease.
 "When Rank Order Isn't Enough: New Statistical-Significance-Aware Correlation Measures."
 In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 397-406.
 ACM, 2018.